India doubles ethanol blending target to help sugar mills

 Debt-laden mills that owe billions of cane dues to farmers have been trying to generate revenue outside their core business as the price of the sweetener has dropped.
 The Indian Sugar Mills Association expects to double ethanol supply to as much as 1.3 billion litres in 2015/16.

 India's government is also planning to soon allow automakers to manufacture vehicles that can run entirely on ethanol, though experts are sceptical it would work.
-A tender issued by refiners Bharat Petroleum Corp (BPCL.NS), Indian Oil Corp (IOC.NS) and Hindustan Petroleum Corp (HPCL.NS) in August seeking 2.7 billion litres of ethanol managed to secure only 1.03 billion litres.
+A tender issued by refiners Bharat Petroleum Corp, Indian Oil Corp and Hindustan Petroleum Corp in August seeking 2.7 billion litres of ethanol managed to secure only 1.03 billion litres.